 Okay, so to make a really great buffalo plaid, you will need to know how to change colors with your yarn.
 The technique is actually really simple.
 Before you pull through your last part of the stitch, you will switch colors.
 So in this case, my last “yarn over” in this double crochet will be with a new color.
 I will yarn over and pull my new color through the last two loops of my double crochet.

 For this particular project, I carried my Color A (the darker shade, maroon) throughout the entire work.
 Color B (the lighter shade, red) and Color C (the neutral color, black), I cut at the end of each row.
 When finished I tied loose ends together and wove them along the back of my work.
+How far you want to carry your strands is totally up to you.
+You can carry colors throughout your work or cut after each row do a little extra weaving.

 For Front Post Double Crochet (FPDC), or any front post stitch for that matter, its simply a matter of where you insert your hook.
 Normally you would insert a hook into the top of a stitch, but for this you will actually be paying attention the the body of the stitch itself.
 So you will yarn over and insert your hook behind the body, or the post, of the stitch from the previous row.
 You will be working in the front side of your work to do this.
 Then just finish your double crochet stitch like normal.
 Doing this will pull your stitch forward.